-In 2019, Mr. Swirsky was ranked by Chambers USA: America's Leading Lawyers for Business among the "Leaders in Their Field" in New York, for Labor & Employment and for the Labor Relations "Spotlight Table."
+In 2019 and 2020, Mr. Swirsky was ranked by Chambers USA: America's Leading Lawyers for Business among the "Leaders in Their Field" in New York, for Labor & Employment and for the Labor Relations "Spotlight Table."
 Mr. Swirsky was named by Law360 as one of only six Employment MVPs for 2014.
 He was also selected by his peers for inclusion in The Best Lawyers in America© in the fields of Employment Law—Management and Labor Law—Management (2006 to 2020) and New York Metro Super Lawyers list in the areas of Employment and Labor and Employment Litigation: Defense (2007 to 2013).
 Mr. Swirsky is listed in PLC Which Lawyer?
 Yearbook and was "Recommended" in the Labor–Management Relations category by The Legal 500 United States (2012 to 2019).
 He has received an "AV Preeminent" Peer Review Rating by Martindale-Hubbell for more than 15 years, signifying the highest level of professional excellence.

 Mr. Swirsky is co-editor and a frequent contributor to the Management Memo blog and the Health Employment And Labor blog.
 He frequently writes and speaks on a wide range of labor and employment law matters and presently serves on the boards of several not-for-profit organizations.